 This video shows the plots, details the species growing and observations of how cattle grazed the plots.
 Over 70 different cover crop species.

 Cover Crop Groundwater Impact Study

-Two proposals were received for the study.
-The Lower Loup NRD and Central Platte NRD both recommended EA Engineering, Science, and Technology, Inc. of Lincoln, NE, to be awarded the bid in the amount of $320,000 to conduct a four-year study to determine the impacts on groundwater due to cover crop management.
-Central Platte and Lower Loup NRDs will split the cost of the project and are seeking assistance to identify and develop grant applications to aid in funding the study.
-The Lower Loup Basin and Central Platte River Basin have diverse soil type and cropping practices that can affect both water quantity and water quality.
-The proposal will develop and implement a study that will determine the general influence of cover crops on soil moisture, groundwater recharge, and movement of nitrate in the soil.
-The main geographic region for consideration is the Loup and Central Platte River Basins, more specifically, the area between the South Loup River and Wood River that has experienced groundwater declines.
-The study will include both irrigated and dryland cropped fields and span multiple years.
-Identification of landowners, mobilization, and installation of field equipment were completed in 2017, with the final report available in 2021.
+In 2017, LLNRD/CPNRD hired EA Engineering to conduct a four-year study to determine impacts on groundwater due to cover crop management.
+The NRDs will split the cost of the project and are seeking assistance to identify and develop grant applications to aid in funding the study.
+The Lower Loup Basin and Central Platte River Basin have diverse soil types and cropping practices that can affect both water quantity and water quality.
+The study will determine the general influence of cover crops on soil moisture, groundwater recharge, and nitrogen movement in the soil in the area between South Loup River and Wood River with groundwater declines.
+It will include both irrigated and dryland cropped fields and span multiple years.
+Landowner ID, mobilization, and installation of field equipment were completed in 2017, with the final report available in 2021.
 In May 2019, an MOU was approved with LLNRD for a three-year cover crop study in Sub-Area 9 of the Program to determine the amount of water required to grow cover crops.

 In 2018, the On-Farm Fertigation (OFF) Research project was initiated on one field to assist producers with the timing of nitrogen and insecticide applications with nitrogen application being the focus.
 The Project expanded to two fields in 2019 and has taken steps towards fertigation research utilizing the use of sensors and drone imagery to improve nitrogen fertilization timing to improve applications for efficiency.